ptaushanov/LibrarySuggestions/README.md

 ---

-This project is licensed under the MIT License - _see the_ [LICENSE.md](https://github.com/ptaushanov/LibrarySuggestions/blob/master/LICENSE)
+This project is licensed under the Apache License - _see the_ [LICENSE.md](https://github.com/ptaushanov/LibrarySuggestions/blob/master/LICENSE)
 _file for details._